 1. Explain to them why you are doing what you are doing.

-Try to make them understand your reasonings for your choices.
+Try to make them understand your reasoning for your choices.
 Most of the time, when they realise that what you are doing makes you happy, they will be on board too.

 2. Help them visualise what you see.

-These days there are so many wonderful things online, such as wedding blogs and pinterest, which showcase every type of wedding you could possible imagine.
+These days there are so many wonderful things online, such as wedding blogs and Pinterest, which showcase every type of wedding you could possibly imagine.

-3. Work out your priorities and find compromise if you can.
+3. Work out your priorities and find a compromise if you can.